 Climb: 380 m

 This popular walk leads you through some of the most spectacular scenery in Co.
 Wicklow.
-(The name Spinc comes from the Irish 'An Spinc' and means 'pointed hill').
-The trail ascends steeply up by the Poulanass Waterfall before joining a boardwalk.
-More than 600 wooden steps lead you to a viewing point overlooking the Upper Lake.
-The boardwalk skirts the top of the cliffs before descending through blanket bog and heath into the picturesque Glenealo Valley, home to a large herd of deer.
+(The name Spinc comes from the Irish ‘An Spinc’ and means ‘pointed hill’).
+The trail ascends steeply up by the Poulanass Waterfall before following a zig-zag path up the hill to lead you to a viewing point overlooking the Upper Lake.
+A boardwalk skirts the top of the cliffs (the Spinc) before descending through blanket bog and heath into the picturesque Glenealo Valley, home to a large herd of deer.
 A rough track then leads you back down into Glendalough Valley.

 Spinc and the Wicklow Way (Red Route)

 Time: 4hrs 15 min